tektoncd/pipeline/docs/developers/README.md

 Another alternatives is to use a GCS storage or S3 bucket to share the artifacts.
 This can be configured using a ConfigMap with the name `config-artifact-bucket`.

-See [here](../install.md#how-are-resources-shared-between-tasks) for configuration details.
+See the [installation docs](../install.md#how-are-resources-shared-between-tasks) for configuration details.

 Both options provide the same functionality to the pipeline.
 The choice is based on the infrastructure used, for example in some Kubernetes platforms, the